-It’s great to see organizations embrace texting—but that doesn’t always mean they’re doing it right.
-Sometimes it can go very wrong, and that’s not a look you want for your nonprofit.
+It’s great to see organizations embrace text messaging—but that doesn’t always mean they’re doing it right.
+Sometimes your text message marketing can go very wrong, and that’s not a look you want for your nonprofit.

-At Rally, we want to help you get it right.
-Check out these ways not to text, and then book a demo to learn how we can help you do texting right.
+At Rally, we want to help you get mobile marketing right.
+Check out these ways not to do short message service (SMS) text messaging, and then book a demo to learn how we can help you do SMS marketing right.

-Here are two different ways texting just isn’t working the way it should:
+Here are two different ways SMS text messaging just isn’t working the way it should:

 1. Useless Texts

 Text messages are supposed to be helpful.
-But sometimes the texting software is so cumbersome that the texts are less than helpful.
+But sometimes the text messaging service is so cumbersome that the texts are less than helpful.

 A slightly better approach, but still not great, is a bank’s low account balance notification.
 Getting a notice from your bank about a low account balance is super helpful.
 You want to avoid those overdraft fees, plus being out of money is bad and you want to know about that.